-Screening in Pregnancy (Page 21)
+Screening in Pregnancy (Page 30)

-Providing data at borough level is problematic due to the way that the data is submitted to Public Health England.
-Different laboratories currently provide data by different geographies, for example one may provide data by CCG while another may provide data by child health record department.
-The different boundaries when comparing these geographies can make it difficult to map results to a specific area/borough which is why the smallest geography that is currently reported on is region.
+Due to the way that data is submitted to Public Health England, providing data at the borough level is problematic.
+Different laboratories currently provide data by different geographies.
+For example, one may provide data by CCG while another may provide data by child health record department.
+These different boundaries can make it difficult to map results when comparing these geographies to a specific area or borough, which is why the smallest geography currently reported on is region.

-The % are the averages of data that has been supplied to PHE.
-In some quarters, no data was supplied and reasons given as follows: -
+The reported percentages (%) are the averages of data that has been supplied to PHE.
+In some quarters, no data was supplied, and reasons given as follows:

-No Submission The organisation did not make an expected submission attempt for this KPI or any other KPIs, communication was not received to offer mitigating circumstances Not Available The organisation could not produce accurate and robust data to fulfil a KPI for this quarter.
+No Submission The organisation did not make an expected submission attempt for this KPI or any other KPIs, communication was not received to offer mitigating circumstances.
+Not Available The organisation could not produce accurate and robust data to fulfil a KPI for this quarter.
 The organisation offered an explanation and it was satisfactory.
 Withdrawn The organisation submitted data in a timely manner, but the data was withdrawn later due to errors that could not be rectified.
 Not Cohort The organisation could not supply ID1 and/or ST1 data as per the matched cohort requirement required of these KPIs.
-Further information can be found in the KPI Guidance Document v1.12
+Further information can be found in the KPI Guidance Document v1.12.

-Smoking and Alcohol in Pregnancy (Page 29)
+Smoking and Alcohol in Pregnancy (Page 38)

 1.4% of women were noted to consume alcohol around delivery.
-No accurate data on London or England was available to make comparisons
+No accurate data on London or England was available to make comparisons.

-Child Mortality (Page 35)
+Child Mortality (Page 43)